Tomasvdv/Multi-agent-systems/README.md

 * If the ack is not received, a resends the initial message to b again.
 * This continues until all of a's messages are labeled as successfully received.

 The TCP protocol is much faster than the A1 protocol, as b doesn't explicitly have to know that a has successfully received its replies.
-As all messages only contain facts that are sent from agent to agent duplicate facts won't make a difference in the resulting knowledge base and due to the implementation the knowledge base won't contain any duplicates, so there are no risks in receiveing a message twice.
+As all messages only contain facts that are sent from agent to agent duplicate facts won't make a difference in the resulting knowledge base and due to the implementation the knowledge base won't contain any duplicates, so there are no risks in receiving a message twice.

 #### Agents